 It’s amazing what adding a few more dark leafy greens to your weekly diet can do for your health.
 We can’t think of a healthy diet protocol that doesn’t allow for them or a wellness pro that doesn’t advocate for them!

 Dandelion greens aren’t given the place they deserve in the world of wilted greens, salads and sides.
-Keto master and best-selling author, Mark Sisson is harnessing the power of these highly detoxifying plants, full of vitamins and fiber in this recipe from The Keto Reset Diet Cookbook.
+Keto king and best-selling author, Mark Sisson is harnessing the power of these highly detoxifying plants, full of vitamins and fiber in this recipe from The Keto Reset Diet Cookbook.
+Mark is also the founder of Primal Kitchen, a line of clean, keto-friendly condiments that can be found in nearly every health-oriented kitchen around.

 Dandelion greens are loaded with prebiotics – the “food” that probiotic bugs need to work their magic, and the key to a healthy gut.
 Learn all about the benefits here.
 Cooked with ghee hazelnuts, goat cheese and a slew of spices this keto-friendly recipe is sexy enough to serve at a dinner party and simple enough to make on a simple night in.